 - Why should the prospect see me?
 Have a valid business reason.

-Getting the information
+3) Getting the Information

 - Learn how to listen

-- Five types of questions:
+- There are five types of questions:

 - Confirmation questions